-"Even better than In Cold Blood." —Mary Roach
+"I like this even better than In Cold Blood." —Mary Roach

 Rachel Corbett was eight years old when the man she had come to regard as a father killed his girlfriend and then himself on May 13, 1993.
 Over the years Corbett has been haunted by how such a seemingly gentle, loving man could be capable of murder.
 She's wrestled with how her mother, who had been involved with the man for years, hadn't seen the signs.
 And she’s wondered what ghosts from Scott Johnson’s past compelled him to pick up that gun.